The First and Second-Order Asymptotics of Covert Communication over AWGN Channels: Introduction

 \section{Introduction}

 Security is a very important aspect of wireless communications.
-Covert communication or communication with low probability of detection (LPD), which requires that the adversary not be able to detect whether the legitimate parties are communicating, has been studied in many recent works \cite{Jaggi}-\cite{Tan1}.
+Covert communication or communication with low probability of detection (LPD), which requires that the adversary not be able to detect whether the legitimate parties are communicating, has been studied in many recent works \cite{Bloch11} - \cite{Jaggi}.
 Typical scenarios include underwater acoustic communication \cite{Roee Diamant} and dynamic spectrum access in wireless channels, where secondary users attempt to communicate without being detected by primary users or users wish to communicate while avoiding attention from regulatory entities \cite{Matthieu R}.
-The information theory for covert communications was first characterized for AWGN channels in \cite{Boulat A} and for DMCs in \cite{Matthieu R}\cite{Ligong Wang}, and later in \cite {Pak Hou Che} and \cite{Abdelaziz} \cite{Abdelaziz2} \cite{Shi-Yuan Wang} for BSC and MIMO AWGN channels, respectively.
-It has been shown that the first order asymptotics of the maximal throughput of covert communication follows Square Root Law (SRL), which states that no more than $O(\sqrt{n})$ bits can be communicated over $n$ channel uses of AWGN channels or discrete memoryless channels under the condition that the adversary can not effectively detect the presence of the communication.
-The first order asymptotics of the maximal throughput has been refined in several following-up works.
-It is investigated in \cite{M.Tahmasbi3} for a non-coherent fast Rayleigh-fading wireless channel and in \cite{Ligong Wang2} for a continuous-time Poisson channel, and in \cite{M.Tahmasbi4} over quantum channels, respectively.
-In these works, the main technique is based on weak law of large numbers, and the covert constraint is given as an upper bound of KL divergence between the output distributions with and without the presence of communication.
+The information theory for covert communications was first characterized for AWGN channels in \cite{Boulat A} and for discrete memoryless channels (DMCs) in \cite{Matthieu R}\cite{Ligong Wang}, and later in \cite {Pak Hou Che} and \cite{Abdelaziz} \cite{Abdelaziz2} \cite{Shi-Yuan Wang} for BSC and MIMO AWGN channels, respectively.
+It has been shown that the first order asymptotics of the maximal throughput of covert communication follows Square Root Law, which states that no more than $O(\sqrt{n})$ bits can be communicated over $n$ channel uses of AWGN channels or discrete memoryless channels under the condition that the adversary cannot effectively detect the presence of the communication.
+The information theoretical limits of covert communication has been extended in \cite{M.Tahmasbi3} for a non-coherent fast Rayleigh-fading wireless channel and in \cite{Ligong Wang2} for a continuous-time Poisson channel, and in \cite{M.Tahmasbi4} over quantum channels, respectively.
+In these works, the focus is on the first order asymptotics and the covert constraint is given as an upper bound of KL divergence between the output distributions with and without the presence of communication.